samualtnorman/hackmud-environment/README.md

 ### Minification
 This is the main feature of this project and works with JavaScript or [TypeScript](https://www.typescriptlang.org/).
 All scripts are automatically minified before being written into the hackmud folder.
-This means you can focus less on getting your character count down, and more on writing understandable scripts.
+This means you can focus less on getting your character count down, and more on writing readable scripts.

 ### Autocompletes/Intellisense
 In modern editors like [Visual Studio Code](https://code.visualstudio.com/), as you're typing the names of subscripts or